US LLC or UK LTD? Decoding the Best Option for Digital Nomads and Global Entrepreneurs

 When it comes to privacy and anonymity, US LLCs, especially those set up in privacy-loving states like Delaware and Wyoming, have got the goods.
 These states have crafted their laws to give business owners a hefty dose of privacy.

 In Delaware and Wyoming, you don't have to list the members' and managers' information on the public documents filed with the state.
 This means you can keep your ownership info under wraps, giving you a serious level of anonymity.
 If you're a non-US resident who likes to keep your business affairs on the down-low, this could be a big plus.
+Check out our detailed guide on how to keep your LLC ownership private?

 Privacy features of UK LTDs

 Over in the UK, LTDs play by a different set of rules when it comes to privacy.
 In the UK, the director's and shareholder's details are public knowledge.
-When you set up a LTD, you have to hand over this info to Companies House, the UK's company registrar.
+When you set up an LTD, you have to hand over this info to Companies House, the UK's company registrar.
 This info is then up for public viewing.

 While this level of openness might be seen as a nod to corporate responsibility, it does mean you get less privacy than you would with a US LLC in a state like Delaware or Wyoming.